-“Bodie-”
+“Bodie—”

 The names rattled around Wade after he had introduced himself.
-He would never remember all of them, but he tried to fix at least one characteristic he could remember.
+He would never remember all of them, but he tried to fix at least one characteristic from each he could remember.
 Charles was older with a limp.
-Abe was the thin black haired man who appeared to be a ringleader of sorts for this small group.
+Abe was the thin, black-haired man who appeared to be a ringleader of sorts for this small group.
 Clint chewed tobacco, and Bodie glared…

-“You gonna fix everything right, are you boss?” the one called Abe said.
+“You gonna fix everything right, are you, Boss?” the one called Abe said.
 His language wasn’t the best, but the others appeared to hold him in high regard.

 “Is there something that needs fixing?”
 Wade said with a smile.
 He had meant it as a joke, but instead he just got a scatter of pointed looks as the men looked at each other silently.